pdx-labs/website-pdx/docs/getting-started/01-introduction.md

 -   🗃️ Low dependency footprint -> ease of production deployment and maintainance.
 -   📂 Mental model to separate prompt templates from the application code.
 (Similar to Flask blueprint or FastAPI router).
 -   📌 Version control the prompts along with their evaluation metrics.
--   📸 Logging and tracing of inputs, prompt render, and model response.
+-   📸 Logging and tracing of inputs, prompt render, and model response made easy.
 -   📩 Log feedback of the user.
+(Coming soon)
 -   📊 Observability out-of-the-box.
+(Coming soon)
 -   💾 Caching for lowering latency.
+(Coming soon)
 -   🛎️ A/B testing the prompts.
+(Coming soon)

 In detail: